 Investing in Asian and emerging markets can give you access to a broad range of countries.
-From big Asian countries such as India and China to South Africa and Latin America.
-Each country is at a different stage of economic development.
-Some are rich in commodities and natural resources; some are more reliant on exporting goods to Western economies; and others have a vibrant consumer-driven society.
+From big Asian countries such as India and China to South Africa and Latin America, these regions offer a range of countries at different stages of economic development.
+Some are rich in commodities and natural resources, some rely on exporting goods to Western economies, and others have vibrant local consumer-driven growth.

 Funds investing in the region have different areas of focus:

-When investing in the emerging and Asia Pacific nations, we believe a diversified approach is sensible.
-The disparity between countries means this part of the world can be home to both the best and worst-performing global stock markets at any one time.
+Asian and emerging countries are quite different from each other, so this part of the world can be home to both the best and worst-performing global stock markets at any one time.
 That’s why we think a diversified approach is sensible when it comes to investing in these markets.

 If you’re looking to invest in emerging markets and are happy with the higher risk associated with doing so, we think a broad global emerging markets or Asian fund is likely to be a good starting point.
-Other funds could then be added to provide additional exposure to a particular theme, area or country.
+Other funds could then be added to a portfolio for additional exposure to a particular theme, area, or country.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.